robertdegroot/DogAdoptionJetpackCompose/README.md

 # Example dog adoption app

 ## :scroll: Description
-Playing around with Jetpack Compose for learning purposed, as part of the Android Dev Challenge (Week 1) by the Jetpack Compose Team.
+Playing around with Jetpack Compose for learning purposes, as part of the Android Dev Challenge (Week 1) by the Jetpack Compose Team.

 ## :camera_flash: Screenshots